 A vape shop needs several types of insurance for full coverage:

-- General liability insurance helps to protect the businesses from expenses that could result if a customer is ever hurt while on the property.
+- General liability insurance protects the businesses from expenses that could result if a customer is ever hurt while on the property.

-- Commercial property insurance helps to protect the business against financial losses if the shop and its inventory are ever damaged or destroyed by an event like a fire.
+- Commercial property insurance protects the business against financial losses if the shop and its inventory are ever damaged or destroyed by an event like a fire.

-- Worker’s compensation insurance helps to cover expenses like medical bills and legal fees that a business might face if an employee were hurt while working.
+- Worker’s compensation insurance covers expenses like medical bills and legal fees that a business might face if an employee were hurt while working.